 Control the acidity of the dressing

 Some people may find dressings a little too acidic sometimes.
-If that's the case for you, you can do a few things to control it and make it the way you like.
+If that's the case for you, you can do a few things to control it and make it how you like.

-- Add less acid - You can choose to reduce the amount of lemon juice or vinegar.
+- Add less acid - You can reduce the amount of lemon juice or vinegar.

-- Add more oil - You can add more olive oil or a neutral oil like avocado oil to counterbalance the acid.
+- Add more oil - You can add more olive oil or a neutral oil like avocado oil to counterbalance the acidity.

 - Add water - Start with one teaspoon and go from there.
 Blend it really well so it won't separate so fast.